alessandro308/apagiaro.it/_posts/2018-10-11-google-colab-jupyter-alternative.md

 layout: post
 title: "A cloud alternative to Jupyter from Google"
 date: 2018-10-11
 excerpt: "Jupyter is a notebook to write and execute code in the same page.
-Google have created a tool that is like Jupyter but easily to use"
+Google have created a tool that is like Jupyter but easier to use"
 tag:
  - python
  - google